thecheeseman/iocod/src/core/README.md

 # iocod core

-Core library and utilities for all iocod projects.
+Core content shared by client and server dlls.